Estimated reading time: 14 minutes

 In Canada, retail sales of food and beverage stores amounted to over 120 billion Canadian dollars in 2017.
 In the 2017/18 financial year, the majority of food retailer sales were made in Loblaw Companies Ltd. stores, with sales reaching around 32.47 billion Canadian dollars.
 Source: Food Retail in Canada

-Money Talks, Money Walks and Money Aftershock
+Money Talks, Money Walks, and Money Aftershock

-It happens to everyone whether we want to believe it or not because the sales strategy of every business can be compelling based on how they follow-through pitching their products to you.
+The reason behind this is that the sales strategy of every business can be compelling based on how they follow through with pitching their products to you.

 Imagine what your shopping experience would be like without a grocery cart or shopping basket.

 - Would you spend less?

-- Would you spend more?
+- How would you spend more?